Universal Orlando: Universal Volcano Bay

-Universal's Epic Universe
+Universal Epic Universe

-On August 1, 2019, NBCUniversal announced that it was building a third theme park called Universal's Epic Universe.
+On August 1, 2019, NBCUniversal announced that it would be building a fourth theme park called Universal Epic Universe.
 It will be located a few miles south of the existing resort, within a larger 750-acre site.
-There are rumored to be five lands including a central hub and four other areas themed to How to Train Your Dragon, Wizarding Paris from the Fantastic Beasts franchise, Universal Classic Monsters, and Super Nintendo World.
+There will be five lands including a central hub, Celestial Park, and four other areas themed to How to Train Your Dragon, Wizarding Paris from the Fantastic Beasts franchise, Universal Monsters and Super Nintendo World.
 It was stated that the project would create 14,000 jobs.
 Brian Roberts, the CEO of Comcast, called Epic Universe "the largest investment we've ever made in a park".
-The complex will also include separate resort hotels, dining and retail facilities.
+The complex will also include three new resort hotels, dining, and retail facilities.

 In April 2020, NBCUniversal announced the park's opening would be delayed until 2024 due to the COVID-19 pandemic.
-In July 2020, NBCUniversal and Jeff Shall announced that they would be pausing development on the new theme park "until the future becomes more certain".
+In July 2020, NBCUniversal announced that they would be pausing development on the new theme park "until the future becomes more certain".
 In March 2021, work on Epic Universe resumed.

-As of March 2023 Epic Universe is slated to open in the summer of 2025.
+Epic Universe opened on May 22, 2025.

 Entertainment district

-Universal CityWalk Orlando is an entertainment and retail district which opened on May 28, 1999 over the former parking lot and entrance of Universal Studios as part of the expansion that created the Universal Orlando Resort.
-Guests arrive at the resort park in one of two multi-story parking structures, then travel via covered moving sidewalks over Universal Boulevard into CityWalk.
-From there, guests can proceed into one of the theme parks.
+Universal CityWalk Orlando is an entertainment and retail district which opened on May 28, 1999, over the former parking lot and entrance of Universal Studios as part of the expansion that created the Universal Orlando Resort.
+Guests arrive at the resort in one of two multi-story parking structures, then travel via covered moving walkways over Universal Boulevard into CityWalk.
+From there, guests can proceed into one of the two theme parks.

 The Universal Store is its flagship store, offering merchandise from the three parks.
-CityWalk features shopping, nightclubs, dining venues, and a Cinemark Theater and offers varying live music and entertainment options each night.
+CityWalk features shopping, nightclubs, dining venues, and a Cinemark Theatres and offers varying live music and entertainment options each night.
 Notably CityWalks's Rising Star (a karaoke club with a live band), Red Coconut Club, and Bob Marley - A Tribute to Freedom (both a night club and restaurant).
-Some notable restaurants include the Cowfish, Hard Rock Cafe, Jimmy Buffett's Margaritaville, Bubba Gump Shrimp Company, Antojito's Authentic Mexican Food, and Bigfire American Fare.
+Some notable restaurants include the Cowfish, NBC Sports Grill & Brew, Hard Rock Cafe, Jimmy Buffett's Margaritaville, Bubba Gump Shrimp Company, Antojito's Authentic Mexican Food, and Bigfire American Fare.
 Casual dining locations include: Moe's Southwest Grill, BK Whopper Bar, Panda Express, Red Oven Pizza Bakery, and Voodoo Doughnut.
+In June 2024, the Universal Epic Universe Preview Center opened, providing a scale model of the new park, as well as selling merchandise of the four lands that are part of it.

 Resorts

-The resort features eight official on-site hotels, totaling up to 9,000 rooms.
-All eight hotels are located in close proximity to the Universal Orlando theme parks.
+The resort features eight official on-site hotels, totaling up to 11,000 rooms.
+All 11 hotels are located in close proximity to the Universal Orlando theme parks.
 The hotels offer guests free water taxi or shuttle bus service to the Universal Orlando theme parks.
-The hotels are sorted into four categories: premier hotels, a preferred hotel, prime value hotels, and value hotels.
+The hotels are sorted into three categories: Signature Collection, Prime Value Hotels, and Value Inn and Suites.